askfrsltn/ms1_ask_solutions_srls/README.md

 * **jQuery**: jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 * **Git**: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * **GitHub**: GitHub is used to store the projects code after being pushed from Git.
-* **Balsamiq**: Balsamiq was used to create the wireframes during the design process.
+* **Balsamiq**: Balsamiq was used to create the wireframes during the design processs

 #### 5.3 Other Sources of Inspiration (avoiding plagiarism)
 * text